p1ho/google-analytics-api/README.md

 # Introduction

 Google has a [PHP API Library](https://github.com/googleapis/google-api-php-client) that allows making requests to Google APIs from a PHP execution, including [Reporting API v4](https://developers.google.com/analytics/devguides/reporting/core/v4/) which enables access to Google Analytics data.
-However, while the library is quite powerful, it can be unintuitive as users have to create objects from the library, which takes a lot of digging in the documentation.
+However, while the library is quite powerful, it can be unintuitive as users have to create objects from the library ([Google's Tutorial for PHP](https://developers.google.com/analytics/devguides/reporting/core/v4/quickstart/service-php)), which takes a lot of digging in the documentation.

 As someone who had to use this library extensively, I wanted something that's more intuitive.
 Specifically, if I'm already familiar with Google Analytics and the [dimensions and metrics](https://developers.google.com/analytics/devguides/reporting/core/dimsmets) available, I should immediately be able to make requests and get my data; and thus this package was born.